zhanghaoyang0/rsidmap/README.md

 4       163471758       T       C       0.612   0.0119  0.0094  0.2057
 ```

-If rsmap is running, you will see:
+If `rsidmap` is running, you will see:
 ```
 Setting:
 build: hg19